Shanna (wrestler): Total Nonstop Action Wrestling (2014)

 In February 2014 Shanna was booked to appear on TNA's Maximum Impact tour of the United Kingdom.
-In which she wrestled Alpha Female on her first night in a winning effort but then subsequently losing to Gail Kim on her second night.
+In this tour, she wrestled Alpha Female on her first night in a winning effort but then lost to Gail Kim on her second night.

 World Wonder Ring Stardom (2016-2018)

 In June 2016 Shanna traveled to Japan for a two-month tour with the all-female promotion Stardom.
 In her first match of the tour, she defeated Hiromi Mimura.
 On the second night, she unsuccessfully challenged Io Shirai for the SWA World Championship.
-Sometime during the tour, she unsuccessfully challenged Mayu Iwatani for the High Speed Championship.
+During the tour, she unsuccessfully challenged Mayu Iwatani for the High Speed Championship.
 On her last night of the tour, she unsuccessfully challenged Toni Storm for the SWA World Championship.
 On July 16, 2017, Shanna defeated Kris Wolf to become the new High Speed Champion.
 She lost the title to Mari Apache on August 13.